Two of the most favorite dog breeds!

 Labrotties have bodies built more like a Rottie, big and muscular and a domed head.
-However, some more of a bulky head and a thinner body, more like a Labrador.
+However, some may have the bulky head and a thinner body, more like a Labrador.

-If you are gone all day at work and you come home to see your home destroyed, don’t be surprised.
-Labrotties are an intelligent and energetic breed that needs lots of exercises, activities that engage their brain, and interaction to occupy them.
+If you are gone all day at work and you come home to see your home destroyed.
+Don’t be surprised, Labrotties are an intelligent and energetic breed that needs lots of exercises.
+They need activities that engage their brain, and interaction to occupy them.